PaulGilchrist/documents/articles/api-authentication-setup-for-bearer-tokens-on-asp-net-core.md

-# OAuth JWT Bearer Authentication Setup for ASP.Net Core
+# Authentication Setup for Bearer Tokens on ASP.Net Core

 ASP.NET 2.0 has great support for consuming and validating OAuth 2.0 tokens, thanks to built-in JWT validation middleware.
 With OAuth and stateless applications, the client applications is expected to include a `bearer` token in the HTTP `authorization` header of every request.